CiaranKeogh/Portfolio-Projects/Drug Tariff Master/README.md

 - Custom `DownloadError` exception for download-related failures
 - Automatic retry logic (3 retries with 5-minute delays by default)
 - Detailed logging of errors and retry attempts
-- Graceful handling of missing files
+- Graceful handling of missing files or database errors
+- Transaction rollback on database errors

 ## Logging